hy-ppc/hy-ppc.github.io/README.md

 The course is designed to be completed in six intensive weeks, plus the prerequisite test.
 You may wish to complete the course at a slower pace.
-For instance, last year the University of Helsinki version of the course stretched each "week" into two calendar weeks.
+For instance, in 2021 the University of Helsinki version of the course stretched each "week" into two calendar weeks.

 Lecture material and recordings of lectures given by Jukka Suomela are available